sushiyade/tp/docs/DeveloperGuide.md

 We plan on handling this issue by resetting the files to their default values if an invalid input is detected.
 This will prevent a scenario where the user is unable to launch the app.

+#### 4. Duplicates of contact names

+Currently, the system allows duplicate contact names due to case sensitivity, which is inconsistent with real-world scenarios where case sensitivity isn't considered.

+We plan to implement a case-insensitive check for contact names to prevent duplicate entries.
+Freelancebuddy will recognize "John" and "john" as the same entry, ensuring uniqueness irrespective of case, preventing the addition of duplicates names based solely on case variation.

+#### 5. Duplicates of contact phone numbers
+Currently, the system allows duplicate contact phone numbers which is inconsistent with real-world scenarios where phone numbers are unique and tied to a single person.

+We plan to implement a check for contact phone numbers to prevent duplicate entries, including phone numbers which include country codes
+For example, `+6598765432` will be considered the same as `98765432`, where `+65` is the country code for Singapore.

 --------------------------------------------------------------------------------------------------------------------